hmak-dev/seasons-pong/README.md

-# Colors Fight
+# Seasons Pong

 It's the old popular Pong game but with a different automated approach.
-There will be 4 colors fighting each other to expand their teritory.
+There will be 4 seasons fighting each other to expand their teritory.
 It is based on Javascript Canvas.
 Just run the `html` file and keep staring at it.

 ## Credits